To the connoisseur of beautiful plants, there are many types of succulents.

 Growing Succulents – Brief Review of Their Culture

-Succulents naturally store water when they can to use later during dry periods.
+Succulents naturally store water when they can use later during dry periods.

-When grown as houseplants they thrive with minimal watering when not growing actively.
+How often do you water succulents indoors?
+When grown as houseplants, succulents thrive with minimal watering when not actively growing.

-He gave the cutting one full tablespoon of water whenever the plant looked ready to die.
+He gave the cutter one full tablespoon of water whenever the plant looked ready to die.
 Sorry, no plant cruelty comments.

 Mesembryanthemums appear to be the most drought-resistant of the ones mentioned in this article.